 Mobile devices are everywhere nowadays.
 Users have traded their desktops for smartphones and prefer to chill out with them 24/7.
 Google sees trends and follows them.
 Trying to provide users with the best performance even on mobile devices, Google released its Mobile Friendly Update which had an impact only on those websites which aren’t optimized for smartphones.
 It has been a great motivator for webmasters to make their sites convenient for any type of device.
 Going into detail: with this update your search rankings on desktops are not lowered at all.
 As this update concerns only mobile devices, accordingly only your mobile rankings suffer from it if you haven’t optimized your website yet.
 However, it won’t necessarily affect the whole website.
 If some of your website’s pages are mobile-friendly, then they will not be “touched” by Google.
 Google has even provided a test for website owners which can help to check whether a website is mobile-friendly.

 Advice: make your website mobile-friendly.
 Use AMP for this purpose, a framework that provides for the fast and smooth loading of your website on mobile devices.

-WebCEO’s SEO Analysis Tool will give you detailed information concerning your website’s mobile optimization, so you can discover any issues and see instructions on how to solve them.
+WebCEO’s Landing Page SEO Tool will give you detailed information concerning your website’s mobile optimization, so you can discover any issues and see instructions on how to solve them.